nahberry/DuckPass/README.md

 # DuckPass
-Ducky script for quicky grabbing a KeePass master password.
+Ducky script for quicky grabbing a KeePass process dump and database.
+Pairs well with CVE-2023-32784 🍷